 Let’s say I was launching and promoting Led Badminton Shuttlecock as an example product.

 I am a big fan of a lean startup — where you can test demand for a product without a large upfront investment to get started.

 So I started a Facebook page about the niche my product was in.
-But rather than a website landing page with my product, I decided to go with simpler and cheaper route.
+But rather than a website landing page with my product, I decided to go with a simpler and cheaper route.

-Firstly I joined several Facebook groups related to Badminton, started be active in those groups and simultaneously started a page called “Lovely Badminton Shuttlecock” and posted 10 photos of both motivational quotes about the Badminton and Badminton Shuttlecock and photos of people playing Badminton on various occasions and on different places.
+Firstly I joined several Facebook groups related to Badminton, started to be active in those groups and simultaneously started a page called “Lovely Badminton Shuttlecock” and posted 10 photos of both motivational quotes about the Badminton and Badminton Shuttlecock and photos of people playing Badminton on various occasions and on different places.

-After a few days I started to share those photos in above mentioned groups with a single sentence copy
+After a few days, I started to share those photos in above-mentioned groups with a single sentence copy

 “Do you like Badminton Shuttlecock?
 LIKE us!”

 Within a month this strategy generated me almost 5,000 likes in 14 days and cost me about 15 work hours and zero money invested.